Flaronix/gd-speak/README.md

 # GD Speak

-GD Speak is a GDExtension that acts as a bridge between Godot and the `espeak-ng` library.
-It handles speech synthesis and delivers audio data to Godot in a format that can played directly from memory.
+GD Speak is a GDExtension that acts as a bridge between Godot and [eSpeak-NG](https://github.com/espeak-ng/espeak-ng).
+It handles text-to-speech synthesis and delivers audio data to Godot in a format that can played directly from memory.

 ## Changes from Original Repository